ShardulVinchurkar/kickstarter_success_predictor/README.md

-## Shardul Vinchurkar AI Interview Code
+## Kickstarter project success predictor

 This application reads the kickstarter data and predicts the success/faliure of any given project.